mjchao/Tractor-Card-Game/README.md

 All 5s are worth 5 points, all 10s are worth 10 points, and all Ks are worth 10 points.
 If the attackers win any 5s, 10s, or Ks, the point values are added to their score.
 If the defenders win any 5s, 10s, or Ks, they simply prevent the attackers from obtaining those points.
 If a card is not a 5, 10, or K, it is worth 0 points and does not really matter with respect to the scoring system.

 ##Dealing
 Players take turns drawing cards one at a time in a counter-clockwise order.
 In every round, there will be a *leading defender* who will draw the first card.
 Once one hundred cards have been drawn, the dealing stops.
+The leading defender also gets to lead the first trick.

 ##Bottom
 The remaining eight cards not dealt are called the *bottom*.
 These cards are seen only by the leading defender.
 The leading defender may add these eight cards to his/her hand.
 S/he must then create his/her own bottom with any eight cards from his/her hand.
 The leading defender can put cards in the original bottom back into his/her modified bottom.
 After the leading defender has confirmed his/her selection of cards in the bottom, the cards are removed from play.